YuXuan-Glasgow/SNN6mA/README.md

 SNN6mA

-(I) Datasets& Best model
+(I) Datasets & Best model

 Datasets A.thaliana and D.melanogaster are placed inside the folder 'data'.
-The model that has the best performance named 'best_model_th' stands for the best performance of SNN6mA on A.thaliana while 'best_model_me' stands for the best performance of SNN6mA on D.melanogaster.
-Both datasets are placed in the folder 'model'.
+The SNN6mA model that has the best performance on A.thaliana is named as 'best_model_th'
+while 'best_model_me' stands for the best performance of SNN6mA on D.melanogaster.
+Both of models are placed in the folder 'model'.

 (II) DataProcessing.py